The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 When someone stops talking, count to 5 before responding.

-• 40% revealed what they really came to discuss
+• Some reveal what they actually came to discuss

-• 20% shared something they’d never said before
+• Others share something they’ve never articulated before

-Most people can’t handle 2 seconds of silence.
-At 5 seconds, you become memorable.
+Most people can’t handle two seconds of silence.
+At five seconds, you become the rare person who can hold space.

-Pro Implementation: Count “one Mississippi” in your head.
-Your brain will scream to fill the void.
+Implementation: Count “one Mississippi” in your head.
+Your brain will urge you to fill the void.
 Don’t.

 Your Personalized 30-Day Listening Upgrade